p3bm/p3bm.github.io/pages/piscf.md

 Each one has that miniature tower cooler and they're all submerged in mineral oil.

 No, it would't be the most capable machine for the money but it would be *damn cool*.

+## TODO

+Soon to be updated to include calculations using BigDFT (as well as installation instructions).

+Fructose DFT calculation on Pi4 - -100.35224096970947585 hartrees, 3 minutes 38 seconds